sanchitkhthpalia/Multiplayer_10-10_Unicode_Grid/README.md

 ## AI Assistance Disclosure

-Parts of this project were scaffolded and implemented with the assistance of an AI coding assistant (Cascade).
+Parts of this project were scaffolded and implemented with the assistance of an AI coding assistant (Windsurf).
 All code has been reviewed for clarity and correctness.